ekernf01/network_collection/README.md

 ### Using the networks

 This is a collection of pre-built gene regulatory networks.
 We offer R and Python code to quickly read and write tissue subnetworks and metadata from this collection.
+The loader code has minimal third-party dependencies (just `magrittr` and `arrow` in R and just `pandas` in python) and is tested inside of the benchmarking conda environment.
+See the benchmarking repo for more detail on that environment.

 In R: